RishabhVishwakarma1729/RishabhVishwakarma1729/README.md

-# Hey, I am Rishabh
+# Hello everyone, this is rishabh 👋

-Welcome to my GitHub profile!
-I'm a Mathematics graduate with a deep passion for data science.
-Driven by curiosity and a quest for knowledge, I turn data into actionable insights and tackle complex problems with innovative solutions and cutting-edge technologies.
+I'm a Maths grad, with a strong focus on data science.
+I specialize in translating complex data into actionable insights, leveraging mathematical principles and advanced techniques.

 ---